The Man in the Mirror (1936 film)

 The Man in the Mirror is a 1936 British comedy film directed by Maurice Elvey and starring Edward Everett Horton, Genevieve Tobin and Ursula Jeans.
 It was adapted by F. McGrew Willis from the 1931 novel by William Garrett.

+Grand National Pictures released the film in America.

+Preservation status

+The British Film Institute National Archive holds the film.

 Plot

 Jeremy Dilke, a withdrawn, mild-mannered man, works in the city.
 He is preparing an important report on nitrates, but his business partner Tarkington considers him too weak-willed to proceed with the deal.
 On the Underground train home Veronica Tarkington, his partner's flirtatious wife, contrives to alight at his stop and persuade him to walk her home.
 Her plot is foiled by Dilke's wife, Helen, who takes him home in a taxi.
 Jeremy argues with Helen, and Helen leaves the Dilke home.

 Alone in the house, he is surprised when his reflection in the mirror steps out and tells him that he is his alter ego, the kind of man he wishes he was.
 The man-in-the-mirror then begins to live the more confident, aggressive life that Dilke had always dreamed of.

 He kisses his wife and treats her with new passion, and flatters his mother-in-law.
 He also takes command at the office, startling Tarkington into submission.

 The real Dilke no longer sees his reflection in any mirror.
 While the new Dilke stays at home romancing his wife, the real Dilke cannot go home, and is forced to stay in town.
 The real Dilke checks into a hotel under the name of Thompson, to avoid meeting his alter ego.
 Veronica spots him and thinks he is open to having an affair under his assumed name.

 Tarkington is eager to close his nitrates deal with two visiting potentates.
 Vengeful against Jeremy, Tarkington schemes to squeeze him out of his share of the business.
 Dilke sees through the trickery and beats him at his own game.
 Now successful and happy, and back home, Jeremy and his reflection agree to unite and co-operate.